lnfernux/lnfernux.github.io/_posts/2024-10-18-EntraID-GeneralHardening.md

   - [Security - Authentication methods - Authentication strengths](#security--authentication-methods--authentication-strengths)

+## Introduction

+In this post you'll find some guidance on settings in Entra ID or Azure that will enhance your security.
+There is an important note here, however:

+**Context is key.**

+What you are using your Azure tenant for will impact what level of security you go for.
+The settings I advocate are mainly for those who use their tenants to deliver either a managed service, or if they host a platform/service in Azure that customers access.
+That being said, I've also added some assumptions for some of the settings I'm recommending that gives a bit more context to why I'm recommending them.

 ## User settings

 You can find the user settings [here](https://entra.microsoft.com/#view/Microsoft_AAD_UsersAndTenants/UserManagementMenuBlade/~/UserSettings/menuId/UserSettings) and an overview over default user permissions [on Microsoft Learn](https://learn.microsoft.com/en-us/entra/fundamentals/users-default-permissions/?wt.mc_id=SEC-MVP-5005030)